QR code scams now at epidemic level (guide)

 Social media is awash with QR code scams

 There is a considerable likelihood that a QR code on a social media influencer’s page is more than it seems.
 At the very least, it gathers personal data to sell.
-At the very worst, it plants tracking devices on your browser and monetises your browser history.
+At its very worst, it plants tracking devices on your browser and monetises your browser history.

 Rule #3 Never trust social media QR codes